Robinhood Markets Inc. (HOOD) Shares Soar Above 1-Year High

 HOOD’s Market Performance

-The stock of Robinhood Markets Inc. (HOOD) has seen a -8.20% decrease in the past week, with a -2.75% drop in the past month, and a -14.82% fall in the past quarter.
-The volatility ratio for the week is 3.39%, and the volatility levels for the past 30 days are at 3.00% for HOOD.
-The simple moving average for the last 20 days is -8.53% for HOOD’s stock, with a simple moving average of -8.70% for the last 200 days.
+The stock of Robinhood Markets Inc. (HOOD) has seen a 0.00% decrease in the past week, with a -9.23% drop in the past month, and a -17.60% fall in the past quarter.
+The volatility ratio for the week is 3.56%, and the volatility levels for the past 30 days are at 3.21% for HOOD.
+The simple moving average for the last 20 days is -5.88% for HOOD stock, with a simple moving average of -8.71% for the last 200 days.

 Analysts’ Opinion of HOOD